Tennis in Kanji - Zangyo-Ninja

 Naruto in Kanji, Katakana and Hiragana - Zangyo-Ninja

-Primary Meaning of Naruto Refers to straits, channels, or waterways with currents so strong they produce audible sounds.
-Place Name The name of a city located at the eastern tip of Shikoku, the northeastern tip of Tokushima Prefecture, and on the western side of the Naruto Strait.
-Between it and Awaji Island lies the … Read More
+This is an explanation of Naruto in Japan.
+It’s not just about the manga or animation.
+Refers to straits, channels, or waterways with currents so strong they produce audible sounds.
+Place Name The name of a city located at the eastern tip of Shikoku, the northeastern tip of Tokushima Prefecture, and on the western … Read More

 vector